Cornelii/TIL/c_cpp__/Cpp_basics.md

 // when 2d array is saved in memory, c++ use row-order form 1st row -> 2nd row -> 3rd row -> and so on.

-// You can not ommit second dimension size in parameterizaing because end of row must be specified for c++. void print2D(int array[][num_of_col]){
+// You can not ommit second dimension size in parameters because end of row must be specified for c++. void print2D(int array[][num_of_col]){

 }